fnalabs/hive-io/packages/hive-js-domain-example/README.md

 ### [Source Code](https://github.com/fnalabs/hive-js-domain-example)

 ## Getting Started
-This is a straight forward CQRS/ES example of a `Post` Entity that contains text, a couple boolean flags, and a count of how many views it has.
+This is a straight forward CQRS/ES example of a `Post` Entity that contains text, a couple Boolean flags, and a count of how many views it has.
 It is a highly distributed application with the expectation that `viewed` traffic will be much larger than `content` management traffic.
 It stores these `Post`s in MongoDB.
 It implements an Actor System to handle logging to Fluentd.
 Here's how to use it.

 ### Prerequisites
 To use, you'll need: